 The odd thing is, when you do that, you end up being happier too.

 And anyone who is unhappy with you about the lack of impressiveness in your Christmas celebration is probably not someone that was worth impressing anyway.

 P.S. #1-Don’t hear me saying that certain activities are always done with the motive to impress.
 It’s possible that you can Bake All Of The Cookies and throw a party and buy expensive gifts and send out perfect cards with very lovely motives.
 All I’m saying is that for most of us, Christmas presents us with a lot of opportunities to think way too much about impressing others.

-P.S. #2- I would heartily encourage any of you that are Christians to pray for grace to think more about others than ourselves.
-This is a formidable task, and we’d be wise to ask for help.
+P.S. #2– I would heartily encourage any of you that are Christians to pray for grace to think more about others than ourselves.
+This is a super hard thing to do, and we’d be wise to ask for help.

 Alrighty…talk to me!
 Do you struggle with the desire to impress people?
 Do you have tips for changing your focus from impressing to serving?